RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - Armand doesn't want her anymore, and encourages her to leave.
 - Désirée leaves.
 She doesn't go home, suicide is hinted.
 What happens to her, we don't know.
 - Armand burns all Désirée's and the baby's stuff on a Bonfire.
-- Armand finds out his mother was black.
+- Armand finds out his mother was black from a letter she wrote to his dad.
 - Thus he was the non-white parent that "turned the baby black".

 ### Characters